 Speak With A Lubbock Drug Lawyer Today

-If you are a doctor, pharmacist, or other healthcare professional who has been accused of dispensing or prescribing a controlled substance in violation of Lubbock law, a conviction could jeopardize your career.
-Call Hamilton Grant to speak with an experienced criminal defense attorney to help you fight against a conviction.
+Most people charged with commercial crimes are doctors or pharmacists.
+Read more to learn about common commercial drug crimes.
+If you are a doctor, pharmacist, or another healthcare professional who has been accused of dispensing.
+Or prescribing a controlled substance in violation of Lubbock law, a conviction could jeopardize your career.
+Call Texas Criminal Defense Group to speak with an experienced criminal defense attorney to help you fight against a conviction.